Primary or Inherited Anticoagulant Disorders

 Secondary or Acquired Procoagulant Disorders

 The presence of hypercoagulability is difficult to assess antemortem in dogs, and the importance of hypercoagulability and thromboembolic disease has not been well defined in veterinary medicine.
-There is a need for improved assay methods for hemostatic changes, including hypercoagulability and the overall hemostatic state in dogs.
-Thromboelastography (TEG, see Hemostatic Disorders: Thromboelastography (TEG)) enables global assessment of hemostatic function in whole blood; advantages of TEG include the evaluation of the viscoelastic properties of the developing blood clot (including clot formation, kinetics, strength, stability, and resolution) and immediate detection of hyper- and hypocoagulable states.
+Thromboelastography (TEG, see Thromboelastography (TEG)) enables global assessment of hemostatic function in whole blood; advantages of TEG include the evaluation of the viscoelastic properties of the developing blood clot (including clot formation, kinetics, strength, stability, and resolution) and immediate detection of hyper- and hypocoagulable states.

 Neoplasia is a risk factor for hypercoagulability and likely associated complications, such as thromboembolic disease.
 Many of the cells and proteins involved in maintaining hemostasis are also involved in the processes of cancer growth, invasion, metastasis, and angiogenesis.
 Deep venous thrombosis is a significant clinical complication in human cancer patients, but whether this is true in dogs with cancer is unknown.

 In protein-losing nephropathies (eg, glomerulopathies, nephrotic syndrome, renal amyloidosis), a deficiency of antithrombin has been well documented.
 Antithrombin has a molecular weight of 57,000 kilodaltons (kD), which is similar in size to albumin (60,000 kD); therefore, glomerular lesions sufficient to result in albumin loss also result in loss of antithrombin.
 Other abnormalities identified in renal disease include increased responsiveness of platelets to agonists, increased procoagulant activities, and decreased antiplasmin activity.
-At present, the etiology of thrombosis is thought to be multifactorial.
+Currently, the cause of thrombosis is thought to be multifactorial.